 The costs and fees of these cards are quite comparable.
 Neither has an annual fee, the 0% intro periods are almost the same length, and the APR’s are very close.
 They will both charge a fee for foreign transactions.

-The biggest difference here is the Penalty APR: the Chase Freedom does not have one, while the Cash Rewards card does.
-This penalty interest rate can be applied if you make a late payment with the Cash Rewards, but you won’t have to worry about that with the Freedom card.
+The biggest difference here is the penalty APR: the Chase Freedom Flex does not have one, while the Cash Rewards card does.
+This penalty interest rate can be applied if you make a late payment with the Cash Rewards, but you won’t have to worry about that with the Freedom Flex.

-You shouldn’t be planning on making late payments, of course, but this is a nice feature of the Freedom card if you do make a mistake.
+You shouldn’t be planning on making late payments, of course, but this is a nice feature of the Freedom Flex if you do make a mistake.

-The Freedom card will give you 5% back on different types of purchases throughout the year.
-Check out the categories, and if you spend a lot at those kinds of stores this could be a great card for you.
+Check out the Freedom Flex categories, and if you spend a lot at those kinds of stores this could be a great card for you.
 Keep in mind that Chase will be adding some more retailers throughout the year.

 Or, consider the Bank of America card to get 3% cash back on your choice of a category each month, and 2% back on groceries and at wholesale clubs year round.
 Does this suit your lifestyle and spending habits better?
 Don’t be afraid to do a bit of math to really grind out the details.

 Finally, consider using both of these cards if you see a real need for them.
-You can use the Freedom card whenever you’ll get the 5% cash back category, and just use the Cash Rewards card when the Freedom won’t give you that 5%.
+You can use the Freedom Flex whenever you’ll get the 5% cash back category, and just use the Cash Rewards card when the Freedom Flex won’t give you that 5%.

 Want to apply for or learn more about one of these cards?
 Just click the card’s name below.